 - “Buy Fintie iPad Cover Chicago”

 Finally, customers might be looking to contact a specific business they’ve selected.
 For this purpose, they use what’s known as navigational keywords – ones that include just a brand or a company’s name.

 Mapping Keywords to Different Stages of the Buying Cycle

-Let’s turn this information into practice and look at how a person’s search queries might change as they progress through the buying cycle.
+Let’s turn this information into practice and look at how a potential customer may change their query as they progress through the buying cycle.

 Imagine a person who noticed something strange happening with her laptop.
-At first, she’ll look for information about what’s going on with her computer.
-She’ll use such queries as:
+At first, they’ll look for information about what’s going on with their computer using queries like:

 - “Computer working slow”